w3c/wai-website/pages/fundamentals/introduction/index.de.md

 # In this first section, do not translate the words before a colon.
 For example, do not translate "title:".
 Do translate the text after "title:"
 title: Einführung in das barrierefreie Web
 lang: de
+last_updated: 2023-11-20

+translation:
-last_updated: 2024-02-23       # Keep the date of the English version
+  last_updated: 2024-02-23  # Put the date of this translation YYYY-MM-DD (with month in the middle)       # Keep the date of the English version
+  status: outdated

 translators:  #Add one -name: line for every translator
   - name: "Alexej Rotar"